 For \jina{} \citep{gunther2025jina_v4}, a single model accepts both image and text input documents.
 We thus use it in both a vision configuration and in a text configuration, denoted \textit{Jina (Vision)} and \textit{Jina (Text)}, both running in a multi-vector setting. \textit{Jina (Text)} is thus used to test the applicability of \method{} where a multi-vector architecture is used as the the \method{} complementary encoder.

 \paragraph{Hyperparameters} For RRF we set \(\kappa=60\), a common default \citep{chen2022out,36196}.
 For tuning the weighted hybrid baselines and \method{}, we follow previous works \citep{sung-etal-2023-optimizing,10.1145/3726302.3730160,bruch2023analysis} and rely on an in-domain development set of queries.
 We reserve 10\% of each subset and tune the hyperparameters, \(T\), and \(\alpha\) for each, selecting by development set \ndcg{} performance.
+The splits are fixed for all experiments.
 For the weighted hybrid variants, the weight $\alpha$ is tuned over \(\{0.1, 0.2, \ldots, 0.9\}\) for each subset.
 For \method{}, the learning rates are \(\{1\times10^{-5},\, 5\times10^{-5},\, 10^{-4},\, 5\times10^{-4},\,10^{-3},\, 5\times10^{-3}\}\), and we consider \(T \in \{10, 25, 50\}\).
-The splits are fixed for all experiments.
+We report the selected hyperparameters for all methods in Tables \ref{tab:lr_values}-\ref{tab:softmax_values}.
 We opted for Adam \citep{kingma2015adam} as the optimizer for \method{}, based on preliminary experiments comparing different optimizer choices.
 We use $K=10$ across all retrievers and methods.